btcpayserver/btcpayserver-doc/docs/LightningNetwork.md

 ![BTCPay Server Lightning Network Setup 4](./img/lightning-node-setup/LightningNetworkNodeSetup4.png "BTCPay Server Lightning Network Setup 4")

-If you still are unable to connect to your lightning node, try [restarting your server](./FAQ/FAQ-ServerSettings.md#how-to-restart-btcpay-server) or reviewing our [troubleshooting guide](./LunaNodeWebDeployment.md).
+If you are unable to connect to your lightning node, try [restarting your server](./FAQ/FAQ-ServerSettings.md#how-to-restart-btcpay-server) or reviewing our [troubleshooting guide](./Troubleshooting.md).
 You will not be able to accept lightning payments in your store until your test connection shows as successful.

 ## Connecting an external Lightning Node in BTCPay